|

 (1828-1906)

-the nineteenth-century feminist Josephine Butler to withstand the on-slaught
+convictions enabled the nineteenth-century feminist Josephine Butler to

-employment opportunities and fighting for legal and political rights for
+educational and employment opportunities and fighting for legal and

-women Her opponents viewed her as a threat to the moral foundations of
+political rights for women Her opponents viewed her as a threat to the moral

-"rescue fallen women" for Jesus.
-She would visit prisons and hospitals and
+she wanted to "rescue fallen women" for Jesus.
+She would visit prisons and

-take women into her home where she nursed the sick, gave the dying
+hospitals and take women into her home where she nursed the sick, gave the

 able-bodied.
 As her name became known to underclass women, they began to